tanoshim/grpc-message-proxy/readme.md

 Run the server and the client both on eclipse.
 ## 1. Run a Server
 1. In click serviceapl-server, right click com.example.grpc.serviceapl.ServiceAplServer.java and select Run as > Java application.
-* The server stops after 60 seconds
+*The server stops after 60 seconds
 ## 2. Run a Client
 1. In click serviceapl-client, right click com.example.grpc.tester.ServiceAplLauncher.java and select Run as > Java application.

 # How to Add a New Protobuf Class
-1. Create a proto file and build (mvn clean install).
-And new files are created.
+1. Create a proto file in serviceapl-server\src\main\proto and build (mvn clean install).
+And new two files are created under target.
-1. Copy the 2 created file under com.example.grpc.protoclass in serviceapl-server.
+1. Copy the two created file under com.example.grpc.protoclass in serviceapl-server.
 1. Create ServiceXxxImpl under com.example.grpc.impl in serviceapl-server.
 1. Create a message handler for a new class in serviceapl-server.
 1. Create a message handler for a new class in serviceapl-client.